Coleridge-Initiative/big-data-and-social-science/docs/07-ChapterML.md

 learning methods do not optimize for is getting a structural form of the model.
-Machine learning models for classification can take different structural forms (ranging from linear models, to sets of rules, to more complex forms), and it may not always be possible to write them down in a compact form as an equation.
+Machine learning models for classification can take different structural forms (ranging from linear models, to sets of rules, to more Complex non-linear forms), and it may not always be possible to write them down in a compact form as an equation.
 This does not, however, make them incomprehensible or uninterpretable.
-Another focus of machine learning models for supervised learning is prediction, and not causal inference^[The topic of causal inference is addressed in more detail in Chapter 10.].
+Another focus of machine learning models for supervised learning is prediction, and not necessarily causal inference^[The topic of causal inference is addressed in more detail in Chapter 10.].
 Some of these models can be used to help with causal inference, but they are typically optimized for prediction tasks.
 We believe that there are many social science and policy problems where better prediction methods can be extremely beneficial.
+Cite Kleingberg et al (https://www.cs.cornell.edu/home/kleinber/aer15-prediction.pdf)

 In this chapter, we mostly deal with binary classification problems: that is, problems in which the data points are to be classified into one